TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 - [1175] LINE style half-length Q version emoticon pack
 - [1174] Fashion style concept exploded illustration in hand drawn style
 - [1169] Take a photo with Deadpool at Avengers Tower
-- [1161] The four masters and apprentices from Journey to the West formed a rock band
 - [1154] Game character tries to crawl from TV screen to living room
 - [1148] Pixar style 3D animated scenes
 - [1147] Pixar style 3D animated scenes